thuctran13/icommerce/README.md

 curl -s -H "Accept: application/json" http://localhost:8761/eureka/apps | jq '.applications.application[] | {service: .name, ip: .instance[].ipAddr, port: .instance[].port, status: .instance[].status, healthCheckUrl: .instance[].healthCheckUrl}'
 ```

 - For testing, you have to ensure all services are up.
+- Please stay still and wait for a minute to ensure all services are up and registered.

 <h2> API Explaination
 <h3> Product Composite service.
 See target architecture, after receiving request from consumer, this request will forward call to core services (either product or review service)